m-Vins/Exam-Web-App-I/README.md

 - `LogInForm` (in [LoginFormCompontents.js](./client/src/Components/LoginFormComponents.js)) : It is a simple form to handle the login.
 - `NavbarComponent` (in [NavbarComponents.js](./client/src/Components/NavbarComponents.js)) : It is a simple Navbar. it display the App name on the left, which is also clickable, and some other buttons (`Login`, `Logout`, `Create Study Plan`, ...) depending on the props passed to the component.
 - `CourseTable` (in [TableComponents.js](./client/src/Components/TableCompontens.js)) : It is a course table, used both for the full courses list and for the studyplan.
-Its rendering depends on the props it receives, as this component is used for different purpose.
-It can expand a row to show other course info, also there can be different button to properly handle the editing of the studyplan, and finally course that cannot be added to/removed from the studyplan are marked differently, and the reason is shown passing the mouse over the exclamation mark.
+Its rendering depends on the props it receives, since this component is used for different purpose.
+It can expand a row to show other course info, also there can be different button to properly handle the editing of the studyplan, and finally **course that cannot be added to/removed from the studyplan are marked with an red exclamation mark, and the reason is shown passing the mouse over**.
 - `DefaultRoute` (in [ViewRoutes.js](./client/src/Components/ViewRoutes.js)) : It is the Component for the default page.
 - `HomeRoute` (in [ViewRoutes.js](./client/src/Components/ViewRoutes.js)) : It is the Component for the not logged-in home page with the list of all the university courses.
 - `PersonalHome` (in [PersonalHomeComponents.js](./client/src/Components/PersonalHomeComponents.js)) : It is the component for logged-in home page.
 Here it is shown the list of all the university courses and the studyplan (if any).
-It also handle the studyplan with `saveStudyplan`,`createStudyplan`,`deleteStudyplan`,`getStudyplan`.
+It also handle the studyplan with functions `saveStudyplan`,`createStudyplan`,`deleteStudyplan`,`getStudyplan`.

 ## Screenshot